Final Cut Pro: Final Cut Pro X

 With version 10.0.6 released on October 23, 2012, Apple added native support for Redcode Raw and MXF through a third party plugin.
 Prior to the introduction of version 10.1, Project and Event Libraries were separate folders.
 Events contained all the original media and Project Libraries contained the actual edited Projects on timelines.
 The Project and Event Libraries were stored in a user's Movie folder or on the root level of an external hard drive.
 These Libraries automatically opened in Final Cut Pro X depending on which hard drives were mounted.
 That all changed on December 19, 2013, when Project and Event Libraries were merged into a new Library model.
 Libraries contained Events which in turn contained Projects.
 And unlike before Libraries could be opened and closed by the user.
 Media could be stored internally in the Library or kept outside the Library.
 Media management was further refined in version 10.1.2, released on June 27, 2014.
 MXF import, edit, and export became natively supported with version 10.1.4.

 Version 10.2, released during the NAB Show 2015, introduced 3D Titles in both Final Cut Pro X and Motion.
 The Color Board was merged with a new Color Correction effect to allow for more flexibility in stacking layers of effects, and Apple added the ability to apply Keying or Shape Masks to any effect.
 Version 10.3 introduced a redesigned interface with Magnetic Timeline 2, support for iXML metadata when importing audio, significantly improved audio editing, support for wide-gamut color and REC 2020 color import, edit, and export, and support for MXF-wrapped Apple ProRes.

 Version 10.4 introduced color wheels and color curves, 360º video editing, and high-dynamic-range (HDR) video, and the HEVC and HEIF formats.
 In April 2018, Apple said that there were more than 2.5 million users of Final Cut Pro X. In version 10.4.1, released during the NAB Show 2018, closed captioning was added, along with support for ProRes RAW.
 In November 2020, in tandem with the release of macOS Big Sur, the X was dropped from the name, and the product became again known as Final Cut Pro.

+Release history

+For a complete overview of the changes made, see Apple's release notes.

+Final Cut Pro for iPad

+Final Cut Pro for iPad was released on May 23, 2023.
+It requires an iPad with an M-series chip and is available only through the software as a service model for $4.99 a month or $49 a year.